aqlab-fintech/dynamic-object-properties/README.md

 * get or set a property by name
 * filter properties by the class of the value...

-In the scenario where
+DOP's ObjectProperty encapsulation unifies Java bean and derived properties and thus making your code cleaner.
+Scenarios are
 * developers do not have the control of the definition
   * managed by a different team
   * vendor application
   * JDK classes (YES!!)
 * the getter and setter logic is repeated everywhere / defined as static utility method

-DOP's ObjectProperty encapsulation unifies Java bean and derived properties and thus making your code cleaner.
+#### Reflection-free
 As the whole idea starts from avoiding reflection overhead and boosting latency-sensitive application's performance, DOP is **reflection-free** after initialization. (`BeanProperty` does use reflection when an instance is created)

+#### Implementations
 Specialized `ObjectProperty` types defined in this library include
 1. `FunctionalProperty`
 1. `BeanProperty`